zulip/zulip/docs/prod-requirements.md

 * CPU and Memory: For installations with 100+ users you'll need a minimum of **2 CPUs** and **4GB RAM**.
 For installations with fewer users, 1 CPU and 2GB RAM is sufficient.
-We strong recommend against installing with less than 2GB of RAM, as you will likely experience out of memory issues installing dependencies.
+We strongly recommend against installing with less than 2GB of RAM, as you will likely experience out of memory issues installing dependencies.
 We recommend against using highly CPU-limited servers like the AWS `t2` style instances